loighic/macro/docs/pt1a/intro1.md

-Now, let's look at a graph from the [Federal Reserve Economic Data](https://fred.stlouisfed.org/) (or FRED) website.
+Now, let's look at a graph from the [Federal Reserve Economic Data](https://fred.stlouisfed.org/) (FRED) website.
 We will use this site throughout the course, and so you should familiarize yourself with it.
 If you go to the site, you can find the graph in figure 5 by putting "gdp" in the search field, and then selecting "Gross Domestic Product."

 <iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=1dAWV&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:670px; height:525px;" allowTransparency="true" loading="lazy"></iframe>